wavemaker/docs/learn/react-native/publish-expo-module-and-use-in-wavemaker-project.md

 In this How-to series we’ll walk you through the following:
 1. How to create an Expo Module
-2. Publish the Module and
+2. Publish the Expo Module and
-3. Use the Module in WM project
+3. Use the Module in WaveMaker project

 ## How to create an Expo Module

 To begin using the Expo Modules API, you have two options: You can either start by creating a new module from scratch or integrate the Expo Modules API into an existing module.
 Both approaches allow you to harness the power of Expo Modules and access native device features in a seamless and consistent manner for your Expo and React Native projects.
-In this section of How-to we’ll show you how-to create an Expo module in Isolation and we’ll be walking you through on how to use the same in the WM project in a couple of sections.
+In this section of How-to we’ll show you how-to create an Expo module in Isolation and we’ll be walking you through on how to use the same in the WaveMaker project in a couple of sections.

 For this demonstration, we’ll be creating an Expo Module for Android to show a blank screen in Recent Tasks.

 ### 1. Initialize a new module

 First, we'll create a new module.
-On this page we will use the name expo-flagsecure/ExpoFlagsecure.
+On this page we will use the name `expo-flagsecure`.
 You can name it whatever you like, just adjust the instructions accordingly:

 ```javascript
 npx create-expo-module expo-flagsecure
 ```
-> **_Tips:_** Since you aren't going to actually ship this library, you can hit `return` for all of the prompts to accept the default values.
+> **_Tips:_** If you aren't going to actually ship this library, you can hit `return` for all of the prompts to accept the default values.

 > **_NOTE:_** The above command internally relies on pipenv and has restrictions in using them in PowerShell.
 Request readers to an use appropriate system (Linux/Mac)

-### 2. Set up our workspace
+### 2. Set up your workspace

+`create-expo-module` bootstraps your module with number of files that might not be actually required.
-Now let's clean up the default module a little bit so we have more of a clean slate and delete the view module that we won't use in this guide.
+So, it's good clean up the default module a little for a clean slate.
+We're deleting the view module as we'll be not covering Expo's view here.

 ```javascript
 - cd expo-flagsecure